top of page

 5. How will our solution differ from theirs?

-Differentiation strategies are the key to give your business a leading advantage in your market.
-If you are offering people the same as everyone else your brand may be invisible.
-If you can differentiate, it will not only help your brand to stand out, but will also help to be memorable.
+Differentiation strategies are the key to give your business a leading advantage in a competitive SaaS market.
+If you are offering people the same as others your brand may be invisible.
+If you can differentiate in an impactful way, it will not only help your brand to stand out, but will also help to be memorable.

 6. What is the brand personality and will that resonate with our audience?